matthieu-vincke/eYellerBlog/articles/jquery-mobile-listviews.markdown

 The result is: **[Without the icon](jquery-mobile-listviews/CustomizeStep1a.html "Customize step1a")**

-But, if you prefer to move the icon to right and to change it, let say to make appear a button to open later a contextual menu, you would do:
+But, if you prefer to move the icon to right and to change it you can something like that:

     .noicon .ui-collapsible-heading .ui-icon {
-	    background: url('css/images/menu.png') 50% 50% no-repeat!important;
+	    background: url('img/menu.png') 50% 50% no-repeat!important;
 	    background-size: 18px 18px!important;
 	    left: auto !important;
 	    right: 20px !important;